MiahDrao97/iter_z/README.md

 ### Any
 Peek at the next element with or without a filter.
 The filter context is like the one in `where()`: It must define the method `fn filter(@This(), T) bool`.
-It does not need to be a pointer since it's not being stored as a member of structure.
+It does not need to be a pointer since it's not being stored as a member of a structure.
-Also, since this filter is optional, you may also pass in `null` or void literal `{}` to use no filter.
+Also, since this filter is optional, you may pass in `null` or void literal `{}` to use no filter.
 ```zig
 const ZeroRemainder = struct {
     divisor: u32,